RoyceTheBiker/Haruspex/README.md

 A web server built on the ESP32 platform.

+First commit was a rudimentary web server as taken from the example [ESP32 Web Server](https://randomnerdtutorials.com/esp32-web-server-arduino-ide/) with some small changes.

+Code was changed to not block requests from other clients so that multiple connections can be made.

+## Development
+### VS Codium
 The development of this project is done with VSCodium and the PlatformIO extension.

 VSCodium is not supported by Microsoft and so these plugins must be manually installed.